Usetrace/changes/README.md

 # Usetrace.com | changes

 ## 2017-10-12
-* Fix: (runner) a step can no longer get completely stuck even if the webdriver backend gets stuck
+* Fixed: (runner) a step can no longer get completely stuck even if the webdriver backend gets stuck

 ## 2017-10-05
 * New: (API) added lastBatchStatus command